AlibabaCloudDocs/hbr/intl.en-US/Migrate data/Migrate data from VMware VMs to ECS instances.md

 3. In the **Add vCenter Server** pane, set the **Server IP Address**, **Username**, and **Password** parameters.
 Then, click **Create**.

-    If the password contains the following special characters, the vCenter Server instance may fail to be added:
+    The addition of a vCenter Server may fail if the password contains the following special characters:

     \` ^ ~ = ; ! / \( \[ \] \{ \} @ $ \\ & \# % +

-    **Note:** We recommend that you create a vCenter Server account with the administrator permission as a dedicated account for data backup.
-We also recommend that you use periods \(.\) as special characters in the password.
+    **Note:** We recommend that you create a vCenter Server account that is dedicated for backup.
+The password of the account must include periods \(.\) and cannot include other special characters.

 ## Step 4: Migrate data from a VMware VM